 Understanding the value of your compensation claim is the beginning of effective settlement negotiations.
 California Civil Code (CIV) §1431.2 may allow you to recoup the following recoverable damages:

 - In-home medical or household help

-Carefully assessing your accident-related expenses and losses may help ensure your potential compensation package is not undervalued or underpaid.
-Your legal team may be able to help gather the required documents that help lead to a precise calculation of your compensation claim.
+Carefully assessing your accident-related expenses and losses may help avoid undervaluing or underpaying your potential compensation package.
+Your legal team may be able to help gather the required documents.
+These documents can help lead to a precise calculation of your compensation claim.

-The law firm that represents you may also work hard to file your potential personal injury lawsuit on time.
+The law firm representing you may also work hard to file your potential personal injury lawsuit on time.
 You and your legal team generally have two years from the date of a car accident to file a personal injury lawsuit, according to California Code of Civil Procedure (CCP) §335.1.
-If a family member is fatally injured in the accident, you also have two years from the date of their death to file a wrongful death lawsuit.
+If a family member suffers fatal injuries in the accident, you also have two years from the date of their death to file a wrongful death lawsuit.

 Find Out How Long You Have to Wait for Financial Compensation

 When the financial consequences of a car accident start to add up, you might find it hard to wait for settlement negotiations to end in an agreement.
 It might be even more difficult to wait for your agreed-upon claim to be paid by the at-fault driver’s insurer.
 Our legal team can help you understand how the financial settlement process works.

 We might also be able to help you understand how long the insurance company has to pay your settlement claim and when you can expect to receive settlement funds.
 When you are ready to resolve your compensation claim, our team is ready to help you reach a favorable financial settlement.
 Reach out to Jacoby & Meyers Law Offices by calling (866) 559-7223 today.